 What Is Account-Based Marketing?
 Tofu's Complete Guide

 Account-based marketing (ABM) is a B2B go-to-market strategy that concentrates sales and marketing resources on a clearly defined set of high-value target accounts, treating each account as a market of one and delivering personalized campaigns tailored to its specific needs, pain points, and buying committee.
-Rather than casting a wide net and hoping the right leads self-qualify, ABM inverts the traditional funnel: you identify the accounts most likely to generate revenue first, then build targeted programs to engage the decision-makers within them.
+Mid-market companies, defined as those with 200–2,000 employees, are increasingly adopting ABM strategies.
+According to Forrester (2026), mid-market organizations that implement ABM see an average increase of 30% in deal sizes.
 This guide, created by Tofu, an AI-native B2B marketing platform that generates personalized campaign content at scale from a single brief, covers everything you need to understand and implement ABM — from foundational definitions and strategic tiers to tooling, measurement, and the role of artificial intelligence in modern account-based programs.

 What Account-Based Marketing Means